CodeCoR: An LLM-Based Self-Reflective Multi-Agent Framework for Code Generation

-\begin{itemize} \item \textbf{Phase-I: Prompt Generation.} The process commences with Phase-I: Prompt Generation.
+\uline{\textbf{Phase-I: Prompt Generation.}} The process begins with Phase-I: Prompt Generation.
 Initially, the task description is provided to the Prompt Agent, which generates a series of CoT prompts and stores them in the CoT Pool.
-A pruning method is employed to prune the CoT prompts that decompose the task well, offering detailed step-by-step instructions that facilitate the subsequent generation of code and test cases.
+The Prompt Agent focuses on generating high-quality CoT prompts.
+A pruning method (shown in Section 3.3) is employed to reserve the CoT prompts that decompose the task well, offering detailed step-by-step instructions that facilitate the subsequent generation of code and test cases.

-\item \textbf{Phase-II: Test Case Generation.} In Phase-II, the selected CoT prompts direct the Test Agent in generating a pool of test cases.
-The Test Agent employs a pruning method to select high-quality test cases, thereby ensuring their executability and effectiveness.
+\uline{\textbf{Phase-II: Test Case Generation.}} The Test Agent generates a variety of test cases guided by the selected CoT prompts, which are subsequently stored in the Test Case Pool.
+To prune low-quality or redundant test cases, the Test Agent uses a pruning method to select only those that effectively assess the executability of the code.
+This ensures that the test cases are robust and capable of accurately verifying whether the generated code meets the expected requirements.

-\item \textbf{Phase-III: Code Generation.} During Phase-III, the Coding Agent produces a variety of code snippets in the Code Snippet Pool based on the CoT prompts.
-Through pruning, promising code snippets are selected, enhancing the efficiency of code generation.
+\uline{\textbf{Phase-III: Code Generation.}} Once the CoT prompts are selected, they are passed to the Coding Agent, which generates a variety of code snippets, thereby forming the Code Snippet Pool.
+The Coding Agent also employs a pruning method to identify and select promising code snippets that demonstrate potential for correctness and efficiency.
+This approach significantly enhances the quality and accuracy of the final code, reducing the need for further revisions and repairs.

-\item \textbf{Phase-IV: Result Checking.} Upon entering Phase-IV, the code generated by the Coding Agent is evaluated against the test cases provided by the Test Agent, and errors are identified by executing the code in a local environment.
-If all test cases pass, the code is then stored in the Ranked Code Set.
-If not, it will be determined whether the failed code requires repair based on its repair round and failed cases.
-In the CodeCoR framework, code cannot be repaired when the failed test cases in the current round are similar to those in the previous round, indicating that the remaining failed test cases cannot be resolved.
-If no repair is required, the code is ranked based on its number of passed cases and repair rounds, and directly added to the Ranked Code Set.
+\uline{\textbf{Phase-IV: Result Checking.}} Upon entering Phase-IV, the code generated by the Coding Agent is evaluated against the test cases provided by the Test Agent, and errors are identified by executing the code in a local environment.
+If all test cases pass, the code is stored in the Ranked Code Set.
+If the code fails some generated test cases, it is added to the Failed Code Set for repair.
+The repair process is controlled by the maximum repair round $R_{\max}$.
+If a code snippet still fails after reaching $R_{\max}$, it is added to the Ranked Code Set.